Charter on Death Dying and Bereavement

-Help us create an Irish charter on death, dying and bereavement in Ireland 2016
+Thank you for helping us create an Irish charter on death, dying and bereavement in Ireland

 At the Irish Hospice Foundation, we believe achieving excellence in end-of-life care is about supporting each person to live as well as possible to the end of their life so they can die with dignity and humanity and so those left behind can grieve well.

-Now we are asking you, in the spirit of the national declaration to ‘remember, reflect and re-imagine’, to remember and reflect on your experiences of death and bereavement and re-imagine what it make take to facilitate a good death.
+In 2016, we remembered Ireland’s achievements over the past 100 years.
+At that time we asked you, in the spirit of the national declaration to ‘remember, reflect and re-imagine’, to remember and reflect on your experiences of death and bereavement and re-imagine what it make take to facilitate a good death.